pranjal-barnwal/plate_pal/README.md

 ## Libraries Used
-- **Material Library:** Consists of commonly used Material Widgets
-- **Google Fonts:** Collection of Free & Open-Source fonts
-- **Image Downloader:** Downloads images and movies and saves to Photo Library

 - **provider:** state management package that allows you to easily manage and share state
 - **http:** provides convenient methods for making HTTP requests
 - **geolocator:** package that provides geolocation services in Flutter